neurodata/nddocs-archive/_sources/overview/distributed_computing.txt

 Captive Cluster
 ---------------

 For those of you who work closely with us at JHU, we have a cluster named Braincloud which you can make use of to process your data.
-Please contact a member of the team for more dtails.
+Please contact a member of the team for more details.